guicybercode/teste_gui/README.md

 ### Adding YouTube Videos

+To add a YouTube video to the Music section:
 1. Get your YouTube video ID from the URL (e.g., `dQw4w9WgXcQ` from `https://youtube.com/watch?v=dQw4w9WgXcQ`)
-2. Replace `VIDEO_ID` in the Music & Videos section with your actual video ID
+2. Replace `VIDEO_ID` in `index.php` (Music section) with your actual video ID

 ## 🎨 Customization